thanos-studio/aws-manage-cross-acc-via-assumerole/README.md

 `PowerUserAccess` policy and also launches the validation nested stack used to confirm the deployment.
 The assume-role session duration remains 3600 seconds.

+### Customer workload stack

+After the customer deploys the `SunrinPowerUser` role, you can assume it and roll out the reference workload defined in `cloudformation/workload-stack.yaml`.
+This stack creates the VPC, two public and two private subnets, dual NAT gateways, a bastion instance, an ALB-backed WAS Auto Scaling group, and a DynamoDB table scoped to the app role.
+See `docs/deploy-workload.md` for the step-by-step runbook (including how to export the assumed-role session and call `aws cloudformation deploy`).

 ## Running tests

 pytest support is available; Django-specific tests can be added under a `tests/` package.